Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 ![Storybook UI](images/storybook_components.png)

-So with that end-users will use the sidebar to choose an interesting widget, change its appearance through a list of inputs in the editing panel, and view an actual result in the preview field.
+So with that end-users will use the sidebar to choose an interesting widget, change its appearance through a list of inputs in the editing panel, change the theme using the toggle theme button, and view an actual result in the preview.

 ### Program
 > Detailed solution description to class/method level.

 Once we've defined a high-level architecture of the `Metrics Storybook` and its visual view, we can provide a list of classes/widgets that need to be implemented for the feature.

-#### ***Metrics Storybook widget***
+#### ***Storybook widget***

-First, let's start with the root widget - `MetricsStorybook`.
-The main purpose of the widget is to bootstrap an application and provide an interface to add stories, through the `storiesFor` method.
+First, let's start with the root widget - `Storybook`.
+The main purpose of the widget is to bootstrap an application and provide an interface to add [stories](#story), through the `storiesFor` method.
 The list of stories then is passed to the `InjectionContainer` widget where exposed to the whole application.

 _A few words about the `Injection Container`.
 As we want to use the [provider](https://pub.dev/packages/provider) package to manage the application state, we create the `Injection Container` that is responsible for registering all needed `ChangeNotifier`s, so in fact - for creating the [state](#metrics-storybook-state)._

 #### Metrics storybook state

-There are a few `ChangeNotifier`s, that is making up the storybook's state:
+There are a few `ChangeNotifier`s, that is making up the storybook's global state:

 - ThemeNotifier

-As Metrics widgets' appearance depends on Metrics theme we should add functionality to change the theme.
+As Metrics widgets' appearance depends on the `Metrics Theme` we should add functionality to change between the light/dark variants of the theme.
 So, the notifier contains the `bool` value that controls the [ThemeMode](https://api.flutter.dev/flutter/material/MaterialApp/themeMode.html) of the application and `toggleTheme` method to change the theme.
-To provide the notifier to the `MaterialApp` for initialize the `themeMode` there is a `MetricsThemeBuilder` widget.

-- StoryNotifier - holds a list of stories and provides them to the application.
+- StoriesNotifier - holds a list of stories and provides them to the application.

-- ChapterNotifier - holds a `Chapter`'s data.
+- ChaptersNotifier - holds a [chapter](#chapter)'s data and method to select a chapter to show it in the [preview](#preview).

 #### Theme

-Once we've created the [state](#metrics-storybook-state) we use the `ThemeNotifier` and the `MetricsThemeBuilder` to provide an initial theme for the application using the `MetricsTheme` from the widgets package along with the light/dark theme data.
+Once we've created the [state](#metrics-storybook-state) we use the `ThemeNotifier` and the `MetricsThemeBuilder` to provide an initial theme for the application using the `MetricsTheme` from the [widgets package](#metrics-widgets-package) along with the light/dark theme data.

+##### ***MetricsThemeBuilder***

+The `MetricsThemeBuilder` is a widget that provides a `ThemeNotifier` to the children of this widget and the `Metrics Theme` to the application.

-Now, let's take a closer look at the main components of the storybook:
+Now, let's take a closer look at the main components of the storybook application:

 #### ***Story***

 The `Story` is a class that groups together a list of `Chapter`s.
 To add a new chapter to the `Story` there is an `addChapter` method.

+The main purpose of the stories is to visually separate chapters(i.e., widgets) in the [sidebar](#sidebar).

 #### ***Chapter***